ESOL Category 1

 Start Date - 2/24/2020

-If you feel you completed some of the required courses as college coursework, submit a scanned copy of your transcripts reflecting the courses in question with a course description from the university for each of the courses.
+NOTE: If you feel you completed college courses that are applicable toward your ESOL training requirement, please submit a Request for College Course Evaluation with a scanned copy of your transcripts reflecting the courses in question and a course description from the university for each of the courses in question.
 Please submit as an email attachment to: email@example.com with the subject line "Review of Courses for ESOL".

 Once you have completed all courses required to add the ESOL Endorsement (if completed via district in-service courses) you will need to submit an application to the Florida Department of Education and fee (paid through the district) for the addition.
 For complete steps on submitting the addition application and fee go to Talent Acquisition and Operations, Instructional (click on "Florida Certificate Additions").

-If the courses were completed as college credit, you will need to submit an application, fee, and official transcripts (showing completion of the ESOL courses) to the Florida Department of Education.
+If all five of the ESOL Endorsement courses were completed as college credit, you will need to submit an application, fee, and official transcripts (showing completion of the ESOL courses) to the Florida Department of Education.

 If you elect to complete ESOL Category 1 training requirements as district in-service, it is imperative that you register as soon as possible for the course(s) as courses fill up quickly.
 Register for courses through Learning Across Broward (LAB).
 NOTE: If the course you attempt to register for is full, please email BVU@browardschools.com to request to be placed on a waiting list.